 1 INTRODUCTION

 Energy plays a crucial role in our daily activities.
 The amount of energy consumed by a country's citizens determines its level of development and civilization.
 Energy demand increases daily due to population growth, urbanization, and industrialization [1].
 Various forms of energy can be harnessed and stored in different ways.
 Energy sources are classified into two categories: renewable (an energy source that can be utilized continuously) and non-renewable (an energy source that, once depleted, cannot be recreated in a short time) [2].
 Renewable energy is essential in reducing carbon emissions, thus helping to decrease greenhouse gases [3].
 Solar cells are devices capable of converting sunlight into electricity [4].
-They are environmentally friendly because they do not produce greenhouse gases, contributing to the mitigation of global warming [4]
+They are environmentally friendly because they do not produce greenhouse gases, contributing to the mitigation of global warming [4].

 Solar photovoltaic (PV) energy systems are classified as renewable energy and have various components, each serving a specific role [5].
 The type of system and its purpose determine the kinds of components used [5].
 For instance, a simple PV-direct system includes a solar panel and the load (energy-using device) its powers [5].
 Submersible water pumps and ventilation fans are among the most used loads [5].
 Stand-alone systems that include energy storage typically contain more components than a PV-direct system [5].
 Solar photovoltaic systems primarily operate in outdoor environments, where they are often connected directly, frequently without protective coverings.
 This results in significant responses to wind speed, temperature, solar radiation, humidity, and dust accumulation [6].
 It is important to note that these factors often substantially reduce the efficiency of photovoltaic systems [7].
 Additionally, dust accumulation causes a marked decrease in the intensity of solar irradiation reaching the surface of the solar panel, resulting in inefficient conversion of solar energy into electricity [8].
 Research has also shown that the location of PV modules influences both the level of pollution and the amount of dust accumulation on the solar panel's surface [9].
 Factors such as particle size, the quantity of suspended particles, and atmospheric conditions are crucial in determining the rate of dust accumulation on a PV system, though these can vary by site [4].
 The duration of exposure to external conditions also affects the amount of dust that accumulates on solar panel surfaces [4].